-11.1 The National Executive shall consist of up to eleven members, as follows:
+11.1 The National Executive shall consist of up to thirteen members, as follows:

 - the National President

 - the immediate past National President,

 - eight regional representatives, and

 - two Māori representatives

 11.2 The immediate past National President position shall be held by the outgoing National President for not more than one three-year term.

 11.3 If the immediate past National President position becomes vacant for any reason, it shall remain vacant until the incumbent National President stands down at the end of their normal three-year term and is replaced by another National President, at which time he or she shall become the immediate past National President.